microsoft/CloudAdoptionFramework/ready/AzNamingTool/INSTALLATION.md

 > **NOTE:**
 > Ensure the '.' is included in the command

-9. Create an Azure Container Registry: [Microsoft Docs reference](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal#:~:text=%20Quickstart%3A%20Create%20an%20Azure%20container%20registry%20using,must%20log%20in%20to%20the%20registry...%20More%20)
+9. Create an Azure Container Registry: [Microsoft Docs reference](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-portal#:~:text=%20Quickstart%3A%20Create%20an%20Azure%20container%20registry%20using,must%20log%20in%20to%20the%20registry...%20More%20)
-10. Build and publish your image to the Azure Container Registry: [Microsoft Docs reference](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli?tabs=azure-cli)
+10. Build and publish your image to the Azure Container Registry: [Microsoft Docs reference](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-docker-cli?tabs=azure-cli)
-11. Create an Azure Files file share for persistent storage: [Microsoft Docs reference](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share?tabs=azure-portal)
+11. Create an Azure Files file share for persistent storage: [Microsoft Docs reference](https://docs.microsoft.com/azure/storage/files/storage-how-to-create-file-share?tabs=azure-portal)

   ![FileShare](./wwwroot/Screenshots/FileShare.png)

-12. Create an Azure Container App: [Quickstart: Deploy an existing container image with the Azure CLI](https://docs.microsoft.com/en-us/azure/container-apps/get-started-existing-container-image?tabs=bash&pivots=container-apps-public-registry)
+12. Create an Azure Container App: [Quickstart: Deploy an existing container image with the Azure CLI](https://docs.microsoft.com/azure/container-apps/get-started-existing-container-image?tabs=bash&pivots=container-apps-public-registry)

 > **NOTE:**
 > It is possible to deploy a container app via the portal, however, setting the volume for persistent storage is much easier using the CLI.

-13. Configure Container App to use Azure Storage File share for volume: [Use storage mounts in Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/storage-mounts?pivots=aca-cli#azure-files)
+13. Configure Container App to use Azure Storage File share for volume: [Use storage mounts in Azure Container Apps](https://docs.microsoft.com/azure/container-apps/storage-mounts?pivots=aca-cli#azure-files)
-15. Access the site using your Azure App Service URL
+15. Access the site using your Azure App Service URL.

 > **NOTE:**
 > It is recommended that you enable authentication on your Container App to prevent un-authorized access.
-[Authentication and authorization in Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/authentication)
+[Authentication and authorization in Azure Container Apps](https://docs.microsoft.com/azure/container-apps/authentication)

 ***